Hollywood Hard Rock Hotel and Casino hosts ceremony for new guitar-shaped hotel

 HOLLYWOOD, FLA.
-(WSVN) - The Seminole Hard Rock Hotel and Casino hosted a ceremony to commemorate the next phase of their new guitar-shaped hotel.
+(WSVN) - The Seminole Hard Rock Hotel and Casino hosted a ceremony to commemorate the next phase in the construction of their new guitar-shaped hotel.

+The Monday morning ceremony took place in Hollywood, where the crews have been working on the large building along State Road 7 for more than a year next to the existing Hard Rock.

+“It’s truly amazing to watch this place go up, you know,” said Chris Osceola of the Seminole Tribe of Florida.
+“Just driving by it every day and getting more and more excited along the way.”

+The hotel will also feature several restaurants and lounges, as well as a 41,000-foot spa.
+This construction is a part of a $1.5 billion expansion project.

+Hard Rock Cafe co-founder Isaac Tigrett was in town to celebrate the project’s progress.
+He took the stage at Monday’s ceremony as Joan Jett & the Blackhearts’ “I Love Rock ‘n’ Roll” played on the loudspeakers.

-“So, how a momentous occasion is this as a milestone to celebrate this amazing, crazy building?” said Hard Rock Cafe co-founder Isaac Tigrett.
+“So, how a momentous occasion is this as a milestone to celebrate this amazing, crazy building?” he said.

 The 450-foot hotel resembles a guitar that even has guitar faces, necks and strings that light up.